 5. Unity of Direction

 Whoever is engaged in the same activity should have a unified goal.
 This means all the people working in a company should have one goal and motive which will make the work easier and achieve the set goal easily.

 6. Subordination of Individual Interest

 This indicates a company should work unitedly towards the interest of a company rather than personal interest.
 Be subordinate to the purposes of an organisation.
 This refers to the whole chain of command in a company.

 This plays an important role in motivating the workers of a company.
 Remuneration can be monetary or non-monetary.
 Ideally, it should be according to an individual’s efforts they have put forth.

 In any company, the management or any authority responsible for the decision-making process should be neutral.
-However, this depends on the size of an organization.
+However, this depends on the size of an organisation.
 Henri Fayol stressed on the point that there should be a balance between the hierarchy and division of power.

 9. Scalar Chain

 A company should maintain a well-defined work order to have a favourable work culture.
 The positive atmosphere in the workplace will boost more positive productivity.

 All employees should be treated equally and respectfully.
 It’s the responsibility of a manager that no employees face discrimination.

 An employee delivers the best if they feel secure in their job.
 It is the duty of the management to offer job security to their employees.

-The management should support and encourage the employees to take initiatives in an organization.
+The management should support and encourage the employees to take initiatives in an organisation.
 It will help them to increase their motivation and morale.

 14. Esprit de Corps

 It is the responsibility of the management to motivate their employees and be supportive of each other regularly.
 Developing trust and mutual understanding will lead to a positive outcome and work environment.